 However, we have actually touched on the point that caring for your teeth and gums need not be the most complicated activity you ever undertake with respect to your dental well-being, and as such you do not need to read the equivalent of an encyclopedia on the matter.
 In fact, maybe the simpler a healthcare regime is to understand and implement, the more chance there is of people following it.
 With that thought, here are 4 simple steps to care for your teeth and gums.

 Nothing can help you ensure your teeth are maintained more than having regular check-ups with your dentist.
 A check-up can allow your dentist to spot potential issues before they become more serious with the proof being that more tooth loss has been prevented by a dentist identifying a problem during a routine check-up, than anything else.

-At your check-ups, your dentist will also be able to advise you on dental issues which might not be visible, but which are causing you concern, such as toothaches or occasional pain within your jawbone..
+At your check-ups, your dentist will also be able to advise you on dental issues which might not be visible, but which are causing you concern, such as toothaches or occasional pain within your jawbone.
+This is also a chance to get teeth whitening, for a visibly healthier looking mouth.
 Finally, you should know that dental check-ups can also show indications of other illnesses which may exist, allowing you to seek the advice of your doctor more quickly.

 Brush Your Teeth Correctly

 Everyone knows that brushing their teeth helps protect them and keep them healthy, but there is more to it than simply squeezing the toothpaste onto a toothbrush and moving it around in your mouth.
 There is a technique to brushing your teeth which maximises the benefit, and that involves holding the brush at a 45° angle, brushing in a circular motion, and brushing all parts of each tooth.

 It is also worth knowing that toothbrushes with hard bristles are not suitable unless you have been advised by your dentist to use one for a reason.
 Otherwise medium and soft-bristled toothbrushes are preferable and gentler on gums.